pytroll/pyresample/docs/source/geo_def.rst

 An :class:`~pyresample.geometry.AreaDefinition`, or ``area``, is the primary way of specifying a uniformly spaced geographic region in pyresample.
-It is also one of the only geometry objects that understands geographic projects.
+It is also one of the only geometry objects that understands geographic projections.
 Areas use the :doc:`PROJ.4 <proj4:index>` method for describing projected coordinate reference systems (CRS).
 If the projection for an area is not described by longitude/latitude coordinates then it is typically described in X/Y coordinates in meters.
-See the PROJ.4 documentation for more information on projections and coordinate reference systems.
+See the :doc:`PROJ.4 <proj4:index>` documentation for more information on projections and coordinate reference systems.

 The following arguments are needed to initialize an area: